-The Corporations Division approves the filing of all articles of incorporation for Arizona corporations, all articles of organization for Arizona limited liability companies (LLCs), grants authority to foreign corporations and LLCs to transact business in this state, propounds interrogatories when necessary, and may administratively dissolve corporations and LLCs that do not comply with specific provisions of Arizona law.
+The Corporations Division approves the filing of all Articles of Incorporation for Arizona corporations, all Articles of Organization for Arizona limited liability companies (LLCs), grants authority to foreign corporations and LLCs to transact business in this state, propounds interrogatories when necessary, and may administratively dissolve corporations and LLCs that do not comply with specific provisions of Arizona law.

-The Division collects from every corporation an annual report, which reflects its current status and business, and maintains this information in a format conducive to public access, responds to public questions concerning Arizona corporation and LLC documents, and responds to the needs of the business sector by disseminating information to them in the most expedient manner possible.
+The Division collects from every corporation an annual report, which reflects its current status and business, and maintains this information in a format conducive to public access; responds to public questions concerning Arizona corporation and LLC documents; and responds to the needs of the business sector by disseminating information to them in the most expedient manner possible.

 Any significant changes to Articles of Incorporation (corporations) or Articles of Organization (LLCs) in the form of amendments, mergers, consolidations, dissolutions or withdrawals are also filed with the Division.
-All filings are public record and are available for inspection through the Corporations Division's page on the Commission's website.
-Certified copies of documents may be obtained for a nominal fee.
+All filings are public record and are available for inspection.
+Copies of documents may be obtained for a nominal fee.